Road to Nowhere (film): Filming

-On a budget of under $5 million, principal photography was almost entirely in western North Carolina (where the film is also set) between July and August 2009.
+On a budget of under $5 million, principal photography took place almost entirely on location in western North Carolina between July and August 2009.
 Hellman shot with a Canon EOS 5D Mark II, which recorded 12 minutes at a time on a flash card (as opposed to 10 minutes with a 35mm film).
 Scenes were shot at the Balsam Mountain Inn in Balsam for four to five weeks.
 Several other scenes were shot in the Boyd Mountain Log Cabins in Waynesville.
 Still other scenes were shot at Doc Holliday's bar in Maggie Valley, at the Fontana Dam, and at the Jackson County Airport.
 Students from University of North Carolina School of the Arts and Western Carolina University were hired as production assistants and also served as extras.
 Other shooting locations were done in Los Angeles.

 Jim Rowell, a Cullowhee resident got a deal with the filmmakers that allowed him to make a fuel pump repair at the airport in exchange for flying his 1966 Piper Cherokee four-passenger plane as a stuntman.
 Rowell did eight to nine passes over the lake, flying 300 to 500 feet above the water.
 In post-production, film editors cut the shots back and forth of Rowell flying near the dam and the actual actor sitting in Rowell's plane pretending to fly in front of a green screen and crashing the plane into the Fontana Dam.
 Natasha Senjanovic of The Hollywood Reporter called the plane crash one of "cinema's top plane crashes" and remarked that, "[it] is beautifully shot and comes as a total surprise".

 Hellman still needed to shoot some scenes in Europe, but was over budget.
 His daughter, co-producer Melissa Hellman, raised more money through private equity.
 Hellman shot in the streets of London and traveled to Italy to shoot at Lake Garda.
 Other scenes were shot in the church of San Pietro in Vincoli, and in front of Michelangelo's Moses and the tomb of Pope Julius II in Rome.